krish276/Moodle-to-Google-Drive-Auto-Sync/README.md

 1. Visit the [Google Cloud Console](https://console.cloud.google.com/).
 2. Create a project and enable the **Drive API**.
 3. Create a service account and download a JSON key file.
-4. Share the Drive folder identified by `DRIVE_ROOT_ID` with the service account's email address so the script can upload files.
+4. Create a folder in your Google Drive and share it with the service account's email address, giving it **Editor** access.

-You can obtain the folder ID from the URL when browsing the folder in Google Drive.
+5. Copy the last part of that folder's URL, for example from `https://drive.google.com/drive/folders/\<ID\>`, and use it as the value of `DRIVE_ROOT_ID`.